Yemenis voice cynicism and hope as powerbrokers discuss reforms

 After years of factional turbulence, and a generation after a crippling war between the northern and southern parts of the country, could lasting change for the better be on the way?

-It’s a question with global implications: Stabilising Yemen, grappling with Islamist militants, southern secessionists and northern rebels, is an international priority.
+It’s a question with global implications: Stabilizing Yemen, grappling with Islamist militants, southern secessionists and northern rebels, is an international priority.

 The country flanks vital shipping lanes, and the United States sees it as a front line in its war on al Qaeda and has used drones there for years to target the group, which it says has planned attacks on international targets including airliners.